 PROVIDING EXPERIENCED LEGAL COUNSEL FOR ISSUES INVOLVING WILLS AND CONTESTED WILLS

-As your family grows and changes through marriage, births, adoptions or divorce, it is important to consider the effect this evolution could have on wills, trusts or durable powers of attorney that have been previously put in place to preserve assets and protect your interests.
+Your family will change with marriages, births, adoptions or divorce.
+It is important to consider the effect this evolution could have on wills, trusts or durable powers of attorney.
+They have been previously put in place to preserve assets and protect your interests.
 If you have not taken advantage of these protections, the potential benefits of such estate planning tools should be considered.

 At the law firm of Karen Ann Ulmer, P.C., we represent and advise people living in southeastern Pennsylvania on family law issues.
 We aim to provide our clients with the information necessary to make important family decisions.